 “The team reacted very well, but that’s not enough.
 I want a team that’s not having this negative score.

 “We want to be proactive.
-We must be more consistent in getting the wins we need.”
+We must be more consistent in getting the wins.”